 This course is designed to bridge the gap between the elementary and secondary curriculum.
 Emphasis will be directed towards grades 5-8 or the young adolescent.
-Includes 20 hours of observation in a middle school.
+The course includes 20 hours of observation and tutoring in a middle school.
 (20 hours of field experience)